 Crunchy, candied pecans meet decadent chocolate.
 Chocolate-covered pecans are an easy but gourmet sweet treat.
-These maple-candied pecans form cute clusters which are covered in a delicate milk chocolate drizzle.
-They make a beautiful edible gift as they have a long shelf-life.
+These maple-candied nuts form cute clusters which are covered in a delicate milk chocolate drizzle.
+Due to their extended shelf-life, they make a great edible gift.

 Find the simple ingredients for these tasty pecan clusters at your local grocery store or online retailer.